rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 lastmod = "2022-05-09"
 +++

 RsyncOSX is a pure Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the actual synchronize task.
-RsyncOSX is only a GUI ontop of `rsync`.
+RsyncOSX is a GUI only ontop of `rsync`.
 RsyncOSX is a signed and notarized by Apple.
-Apple has verified for not containing malicious code and digitally signed it .
+Apple has verified it for not containing malicious code and digitally signed it .

 `rsync` is a file based tool for synchronization of files.